unknown-gd/quakejs/cctools/README.md

      "checksum": 2586809043
   },

-Open the manifest with nano adn make the changes: sudo nano /var/www/html/assets/manifest.json
+Open the manifest with nano and make the changes: sudo nano /var/www/html/assets/manifest.json

 STRG+o to save changes